gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 ## Chapter XX: A description of Hugh de Lacy

-If you wish to have a portrait of this great man, know that he had a dark complexion, with black, sunken eves, and rather flat nostrils, and that he had a burn on the face from some accident which much disfigured him, the scar reaching down his right cheek to his chin.
+If you wish to have a portrait of this great man, know that he had a dark complexion, with black, sunken eyes, and rather flat nostrils, and that he had a burn on the face from some accident which much disfigured him, the scar reaching down his right cheek to his chin.
 His neck was short, his body hairy and very muscular.
 He was short in stature, and ill-proportioned in shape.
 If you ask what were his habits and disposition, he was firm and steadfast, as temperate as a Frenchman, very attentive to his own private